lfmnovaes/portfolio/README.md

 ## Getting Started

-If you want to make linters working locally, make sure to use the [NodeJS LTS](https://nodejs.org/en/download/)

-### Setup

-Run git clone on this project
+- Run git clone on this project at the desired directory:
    ```
    git clone https://github.com/lfmnovaes/portfolio.git
    ```
+- Open the index.html on your favorite browser
+- Right click in the website and go to Inspect (Google Chrome) or Inspect Element (Firefox)
+- Switch to any mobile version with 360px width

 ### Prerequisites

-Working only for mobile version (preferably 373x828) based on the provided background image
+Working only for mobile version (best fit in 360x640)

 ### Usage

 Open the website with any Browser (preferably with Google Chrome).

 ## Authors